 - Unsalted Butter

-Blackberry Lemon Curd is easy to make, very similar to lemon curd, but there is one extra step to remove the seeds from the blackberries.
+Blackberry Lemon Curd is very similar to lemon curd, but there is one extra step to remove the seeds from the blackberries.

 Making the blackberry curd starts with 8 ounces of fresh blackberries.
-The blackberries are pureed and then strained through a fine-mesh strainer to remove the seeds.
+Puree the blackberries and then strain them through a fine-mesh strainer to remove the seeds.
 There should be about 3/4 cup of puree.
-The puree is combined with lemon juice.
+Combine the puree with lemon juice.

 Use the temperature to determine when the curd is done.
 The curd takes about 10 minutes to cook, but the temperature is a better gauge to determine doneness.